WillChamness/pyhttp/README.md

 ## Known Limitations

 1. Sending large files
     - This implementation loads the entire file into memory before sending it out.
-For multi-gigabyte files, this approach is unrealistic.
+For multi-gigabyte files, this approach is impractical.
     - A better approach is to send the file in 1024 byte chunks.
 2. Keeping connections alive
     - Browsers will often send a `Keep-Alive` request in the HTTP header.
 This implementation ignores this request and closes the connection after sending data.